| October 8, 2001 Significant Changes to Immigration Proposed as Part of "Anti-Terrorism"

 out in conference.
 The full House is expected to vote on the proposal this

+week, and we anticipate that the Senate will do the same.
 The "Patriot" Act and the Senate legislation state that the INS Commissioner,

 after consultation with the Director of the FBI, may recommend to the Attorney